gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 ## Authorization Server Metadata
 Response type:
-: A `deferred_code` response type is introduced by this specification in order to indicate to the OP that a deferred authentication response is desired once the user interaction ends.
-Value MUST be provided in the response type attribute and
+: A `deferred_code` response type is introduced by this specification in order to indicate to the OP that a deferred authentication response is acceptable once the user interaction ends.

 Grant type:
 : This specification introduces the Deferred grant type (an extension grant type as defined by [@!RFC6749, section 4.5]) with the value: `urn:openid:params:grant-type:deferred`